-\begin{adjustwidth}{0.5in}{0.5in} Extended interaction with large language models (LLMs) has been linked to the reinforcement of delusional beliefs, a phenomenon attracting growing clinical and public concern.
-Yet most empirical work has evaluated model safety in brief interactions, which may not reflect how these harms develop through sustained dialogue.
-We tested five models across three levels of accumulated context, using the same escalating delusional conversation history to isolate its effect on model behaviour.
-Responses to clinically concerning prompts were coded by human raters on risk and safety dimensions, and each model was analysed qualitatively.
-Quantitatively, models separated into two distinct tiers.
-GPT-4o, Grok 4.1 Fast, and Gemini 3 Pro exhibited high-risk, low-safety profiles; Claude Opus 4.5 and GPT-5.2 Instant displayed the opposite pattern.
-As context accumulated, performance tended to degrade in the unsafe group, while the same material activated stronger safety interventions among the safer models.
-Qualitative analysis identified distinct mechanisms of failure, including validation of the user's delusional premises, elaborating beyond them with new content, and attempting harm reduction from within the delusional frame.
-Safer models, however, often used the established relationship to support intervention, taking accountability for past missteps so that redirection would not be received as betrayal.
-These findings indicate that accumulated context functions as a stress test of safety architecture, revealing whether a model treats prior dialogue as a worldview to inherit or as evidence to evaluate.
+\begin{adjustwidth}{0.5in}{0.5in} Extended interaction with large language models (LLMs) has been linked to the reinforcement of delusional beliefs, attracting clinical and public concern.
+Yet most empirical work evaluates model safety in brief interactions, which may not reflect how harms develop through sustained dialogue.
+Five LLMs were tested across three levels of accumulated context, using the same escalating delusional conversation history to isolate its effect on model behaviour.
+Responses were coded on risk and safety dimensions, and each model was analysed qualitatively.
+Models separated into two distinct tiers: GPT-4o, Grok 4.1 Fast, and Gemini 3 Pro exhibited high-risk, low-safety profiles; Claude Opus 4.5 and GPT-5.2 Instant displayed the opposite pattern.
+As context accumulated, performance degraded in the unsafe group, while the same material activated stronger safety interventions among safer models.
+Qualitative analysis identified distinct mechanisms of failure, including validating the user's delusional premises, elaborating beyond them with new content, and attempting harm reduction from within the delusional frame.
+Safer models, however, often used the established relationship to support intervention, challenging delusional beliefs and directing the user to external support.
+These findings indicate that accumulated context functions as a stress test of safety architecture, revealing whether prior dialogue is treated as a worldview to inherit or evidence to evaluate.
 Short-context assessments may therefore mischaracterise model safety, underestimating danger in some systems while missing context-activated gains in others.
-The results suggest that delusional reinforcement by LLMs reflects a preventable alignment failure.
-In demonstrating that these harms can be resisted, the safer models establish a baseline that developers of future systems should now be expected to meet.
+The results suggest that delusion reinforcement is a tractable alignment failure, with safer models establishing a baseline that future systems should now be expected to meet.

 \keywords{AI-associated delusions, large language models, long context, AI safety, human-AI interaction, psychosis} \end{adjustwidth}